fyne-io/developer.fyne.io/explore/canvas.md

 - /explore/
 ---

-In Fyne a `Canvas` is the area which an application is drawn within.
+In Fyne a `Canvas` is the area within which an application is drawn.
 Each window has a canvas which you can access with `Window.Canvas()` but usually you will find functions on `Window` that avoid accessing the canvas.